Three-dimensional receptivity of hypersonic sharp and blunt cones to free-stream planar waves using hierarchical input-output analysis: Results

-Contours of N-factor as a function of streamwise distance in Figures \jwnresolved{\ref{fig:lst_results}(b) and \ref{fig:lst_results}(c)} show the streamwise amplification of the most unstable $1^{st}$ and 2\ts{nd} mode disturbances for the sharp cone.
-At upstream location in the unstable regions, the instabilities are tuned to higher frequencies where the thinner boundary layer supports the exponential amplification of higher frequency trapped acoustic waves.
-The 2\ts{nd} mode is stabilized with increasing $m$, while the 1\ts{st} mode is destabilized.
-The same contours are shown in Figures \jwnresolved{\ref{fig:lst_results}(e) and \ref{fig:lst_results}(f)} for the blunt cone.
-The neutral point for both first and second modes shift downstream with the addition of nose bluntness.
+\dac{Contours of N-factor as a function of streamwise distance are shown in Figure \ref{fig:lst_results}(b) and (c) for the sharp cone, (e) and (f) for the 3.6 mm blunt cone, and (h) and (i) for the 7.2 mm blunt cone.
+The streamwise amplification of the second mode for the sharp cone (Figure \ref{fig:lst_results}(b)) demonstrates that the instabilities upstream are tuned to higher frequencies.
+This occurs because the thinner boundary layer upstream supports the exponential amplification of trapped acoustic waves at higher frequencies.
+An increase in obliquity (going from Figure \ref{fig:lst_results}(b), where $m = 0$, to Figure \ref{fig:lst_results}(c), where $m = 17$) stabilizes the second mode and destabilizes the first mode.
+Similarly, N-factor contours are shown in Figure \ref{fig:lst_results}(e) and \ref{fig:lst_results}(f) for the 3.6 mm blunt cone.
+The neutral point for both the first and second modes shift downstream with the addition of nose bluntness, and the frequency tuning effect remains very similar, but the most unstable frequencies are lower for this blunt cone.
+The contours for the 7.2 mm tipped cone are shown in \ref{fig:lst_results}(h) and \ref{fig:lst_results}(i).
+The neutral point is significantly pushed downstream and the N-factors are much smaller than either of the other two.
+This is consistent with the well-documented prediction of the transition delay phenomenon \cite{Jewell2017}.
+Modal analysis predicts that an increase in nose bluntness has a monotonically stabilizing effect on the boundary layer.}